 Not at all.
 I recognize that talent has merit.
 I also recognize that everyone is different and not everyone is going to be as dedicated as Gaga or Jordan in pursuing their craft and developing their skills in their passions (or, are you? 🙂 ).

 Talent would play a big role in one’s life success: only if the person did absolutely nothing to build on it.
 But that would also mean the person would not get far too (if he/she was even going to succeed based on solely talent and no work to begin with).
-On the other hand, by pumping in endless hours of hard work in investing your craft, you reduce the role of talent from 100%, to 75%, to 50%, to 25%, to 10%, to 5%, to 1%, to 0.1%, to 0.01%, then eventually to the point where it’s completely irrelevant in your personal success.
+On the other hand, by pumping in endless hours of hard work in investing your craft, you reduce the role of talent from 100%, to 75%, to 50%, to 25%, to 10%, to 5%, to 1%, to 0.1%, to 0.01%, then eventually to the point where it has little irrelevance in your personal success.

 That’s what I have done for myself in the past five years when I started in a field completely different from what I studied in school (marketing).
 My writing, speaking, and coaching skills today have all been built through thousands of hours of in-field doing.
 Read my passion series on how to start pursuing your passion and turn it into a successful career.